 Regeneration goes beyond sustainability.
 It asks not how we can do less harm, but how we can actively heal ecosystems, strengthen communities, and restore balance.

-At Etherlaken, this could mean:
+At Etherlaken, this means:

 - Governance frameworks where citizens are empowered co-stewards